How to create a Node

 Step 4: Save the Configuration

-Click the SAVE button to save your configurations.
+Click the SAVE button to save your configurations and create the KnowGraph.

-Continue configuring your KnowGraph.
-The Properties section, configured in the previous step, will be displayed along with two new options:
+The Properties section you configured will be displayed along with two new options:

 • Icon: Customize the icon that will represent your KnowGraph.